grafana/loki/docs/sources/configuration/_index.md

   # CLI flag: -<prefix>.redis.max-connection-age
   [max_connection_age: <duration> | default = 0s]

-  # Cache config for index entry writing.By default, the Redis client only reads
+  # By default, the Redis client only reads from the master node.
+Enabling this
-  # from the master node.
-Enabling this option can lower pressure on the master
+  # option can lower pressure on the master node by randomly routing read-only
-  # node by randomly routing read-only commands to the master and any available
+  # commands to the master and any available replicas.
-  # replicas.
   # CLI flag: -<prefix>.redis.route-randomly
   [route_randomly: <boolean> | default = false]